Austin (Blake Shelton song)

 "Austin" is a song written by David Kent and Kirsti Manna and recorded by American country music artist Blake Shelton.
 It was released in April 2001 as Shelton's debut single and the first from his self-titled debut album.

 The song was originally released on the Giant Records label; however, that label closed its doors as the single was climbing the charts, with Shelton and his single being transferred to the Warner Bros.
 Records label.
 "Austin" was also Shelton’s first number one hit on the U.S. Billboard Hot Country Songs chart, spending five weeks at that position.
 It also managed to cross over to pop radio, as it peaked at number 18 on the Billboard Hot 100.
 At the time, it was his highest-peaking single on that chart until "Honey Bee" debuted at number 13 in 2011.
 "Austin" tied a record set by Billy Ray Cyrus in 1992.
 Cyrus' "Achy Breaky Heart" stayed atop the chart for five weeks, setting the mark for an artist's debut single in the Broadcast Data Systems era of the chart.
 BDS began monitoring radio play for the chart in January 1991.
 The song was originally pitched to Clay Walker who turned it down.

 Content

 The song tells of a woman who moves to Austin after breaking up with her boyfriend.
 Less than a year later, she decides to contact him.
 She calls numerous times and is greeted by his answering machine that explains where he could be.
-The message always ends with the following phrase: "And P.S. if this is Austin, I still love you," which is referring to the female as Austin.
+The message always ends with the following phrase: "And P.S. if this is Austin, I still love you," which is referring to the woman as Austin.